SteveKChiu/lua-intf/README.md

 Function calling convention
 ---------------------------

-C++ function exported to Lua can follow one the two calling conventions:
+C++ function exported to Lua can follow one of the two calling conventions:

-+ Normal function, that return value will be the value seen on the Lua side.
++ Normal function, the return value will be the value seen on the Lua side.

 + Lua `lua_CFunction` convention, that the first argument is `lua_State*` and the return type is `int`.
 And just like `lua_CFunction` you need to manually push the result onto Lua stack, and return the number of results pushed.